julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 ---

+These are just the top plants with protective powers, but there are a lot more to explore.
+Learn [What Witches Around the World Use for Protection](/world-magic-for-protection/) here.

 ## Spell: The Charm of Thorns and Smoke

 To create an old-world protective charm, gather any of the following: **juniper, mugwort, rue, blackthorn thorn, basil.** Wrap them in a piece of red cloth, tie tightly with black thread, and whisper your intent as you bind it.